503525/cse15l-lab-reports/lab2.md

 [comment]: <> (Which methods in the code are called?)

-When the URL is typed into the browser, an HTTP request is sent to the HttpServer instance created by the Server class (See: [Server.java](#server))
+When the URL is typed into the browser, an HTTP request is sent to the `HttpServer` instance created by the `Server` class (See: [Server.java](#server)).
+In order to process the request and produce the desired output, `HttpServer` calls the `handle` method in the `ServerHttpHandler` class, also seen in [Server.java](#server).
+In this call, the `HttpServer` sends an "`HttpExchange`" object as an argument, which is an object that contains both the HTTP request information, as well as the output information associated with that request.

 [comment]: <> (What are the relevant arguments to those methods?)